 (zb) any other planning consideration the local government considers appropriate.

+(3) Subclause (1) has effect despite the zoning table for this Scheme.

+[Clause 67 amended: SL 2020/252 r.
+74.]

 68. Determination of applications

-(1) The local government must not determine an application for development approval until the later of —
+(1) If an application for approval of development is advertised under clause 64, the local government must not determine the application until after the end of —

+(a) for a complex application advertised in accordance with clause 64(3) — the period for making submissions that applies under clause 64(6); or

-(a) if the application is advertised under clause 64 — the end of each period for making submissions to the local government specified in a notice referred to in clause 64(3); and
+(b) for an application advertised in accordance with clause 64(4) — each period for making submissions specified in a notice published or given, or on a sign erected, in accordance with that clause.

-(b) if a copy of the application has been provided to a statutory, public or planning authority under clause 66 — the end of each period for providing a memorandum to the local government referred to in clause 66(3).
+(1A) If a copy of an application for approval of development has been provided to a statutory, public or planning authority under clause 66, the local government must not determine the application until after the end of each period for providing a memorandum to the local government that applies under clause 66(3).

 (2) The local government may determine an application for development approval by —